 The school district is currently conducting an internal investigation and is cooperating with law enforcement.
 Coates was held at Payne County Jail before being released.
 The incident has led to a broader discussion about the responsibilities that educators have toward their students and the community.
 The arrest has also raised questions about the effectiveness of current school policies regarding staff behavior and the consumption of alcohol on school premises.

-The story serves as a cautionary tale about the potential consequences of substance , particularly in settings where individuals are responsible for the well-being of others.
-It also highlights the importance of mental support, as Coates admitted to seeing a counselor for her drinking problem.
+The story serves as a cautionary tale about the potential consequences of substance abuse, particularly in settings where individuals are responsible for the well-being of others.
+It also highlights the importance of mental health support, as Coates admitted to seeing a counselor for her drinking problem.
 While the legal proceedings against Coates continue, the incident serves as a stark reminder of the serious responsibilities that come with being an educator.

-The reason the were involved in the first place was due to Coates' colleagues reporting her intoxication.
+The reason the police were involved in the first place was due to Coates’ colleagues reporting her intoxication.
 This raises questions about the effectiveness of current protocols for reporting and handling such incidents within educational settings.
 It also brings to light the importance of mental health and substance abuse support for educators, a topic that is often overlooked but is crucial for the well-being of both teachers and students.

 The incident has also led to discussions about the need for more stringent measures to ensure the safety and well-being of students.
 These could include random alcohol testing for staff or more comprehensive mental health support programs.
 As the community awaits the outcome of the internal investigation by the school district, many are hoping that this incident will serve as a wake-up call for educational institutions to review and possibly revise their policies regarding staff behavior.